woodystock/learner-materials-testing-react-components/activities/activity-6.md

     });
 ```

-You can write tests for each component to ensure that:

-1. It displays NO error message for a valid entry
-2. It displays a suitable error message if a rule is broken: e.g. "No numeric characters" (or whatever error messages you choose)
+Your task now is to:

--   Add a test to each input component to test for no error message in the event of valid data
+-   Add a test to each input component to test for NO error message when valid data is entered
--   Add (multiple if necessary) tests to each input component to test the validation logic for each type of rule break
+-   Add (multiple if necessary) tests to each input component to test that the right error message is shown for each type of rule break

 Reminder of the validation rules: